 She presents a variety of workshops and author talks to help encourage children to write, whether to help them plan, develop and polish an entertaining story, or to help them nail a persuasive argument that really hits home.

-Samantha’s latest story, Mister Cassowary was inspired by the elusive Southern Cassowary, the worlds’ most dangerous bird.
-Researching this majestic animal came with its own challenges, but Samantha has now fallen in love with this dinosaur like creature, using it as the centerpiece of her new book, set in Mission Beach.
+Samantha’s third book, Mister Cassowary was inspired by the elusive Southern Cassowary, the worlds’ most dangerous bird.
+Researching this majestic animal came with its own challenges, but Samantha fell in love with this dinosaur like creature, using it as the centerpiece of this book, set in Mission Beach.

 Samantha gains her inspiration for writing from the world around her.
 Living near the Redland Shire in Brisbane, she still sees koalas in the local trees and bats flitting across the night skies.
 Animal stories just seem to find her, even in far north Queensland where the elusive cassowaries live.